 Applicants are responsible for updating their application to reflect changes as needed to ensure that all applicants and applicant information is current.
 HABC will send an update request via first class mail to applicants identified for update of their application information.
 For example, HABC may send an update request to applicants who may be called for an eligibility interview in the next 12 months.
 The update request will be sent to the last address that HABC has on record for the family.
-If the update request is returned to HABC with a forwarding address, HABC will resend the update request is not returned within the required time frame, HABC will suspend the application for one year from the waiting list update request due date.
+If the update request is returned to HABC with a forwarding address, HABC will resend the update request to the new address.
+If the update request is returned with no forwarding address or if the update request is not returned within the required time frame, HABC will suspend the application for one year from the waiting list update request due date.
 If during that one-year period, the applicant contacts HABC, HABC will reinstate the applicant on the waiting list with his/her date and time of application.
 Additionally, where additional contact information (phone, e-mail, emergency contact) is available, HABC will attempt to contact the family using the family's alternate contact information during the one-year suspension period.
-If after the one-year suspension period ends, and the applicant has not contacted HABC or responded to HABC update efforts, HABC will withdraw the applicant's name from the waiting list.
+If after the one year suspension period ends, and the applicant has not contacted HABC or responded to HABC update efforts, HABC will withdraw the applicant's name from the waiting list.